READING July, 2018

 PPS: One might think that the nature of AI's impact on our future will fundamentally depend on whether communist China or capitalist Silicon Valley wins the race.
 But I think that is a distinction without a difference (at least for this particular discussion).
 In China, the government controls the enterprises, whereas in the US, enterprises control the government.
 The two systems come from diametrically opposite directions but are approaching the same end state where enterprises and government may still have distinct external appearances but, behind the scenes, act symbiotically at the very least.

 After The Long Goodbye, it had to be The Big Sleep.
 The first book was Chandler’s most personal novel, and the latter book was the first one to feature Philip Marlowe.
 The plot is rather convoluted and ends with some loose ends.
-That’s typical Chandler.
-That’s partly because he often “cannibalized” existing short stories to write a novel.
+That’s typical Chandler, due to his practice of “cannibalizing” existing short stories to write a novel.
 But it is also his style.
-Instead of neatly tying up every plot thread, as had been the style for previous crime fiction writers, it’s all about atmosphere and description of people and places for Chandler.
-That’s exactly the part I liked best about this book – being transported to big city LA in the 1930’s.
+Instead of neatly tying up every plot thread, as had been the style for previous crime fiction writers, it’s all about atmosphere and description of people and places.
+That’s exactly what I liked best about this book – being transported to the big city LA in the 1930’s.

 The spell was broken.
 I finally read my first fantasy book, ever.
 Even the Harry Potter series had left me cold.
 To this day, I haven’t read a single Harry Potter.
 What changed my mind?
 Technically, a recommendation by the Art of Living Meetup group.
 In reality though, it was my admiration for the writer Ursula K. Le Guin, whose two books I had read recently - a SciFi and a collection of book reviews.